LaurentMazare/tch-rs/README.md

 # tch-rs
-Rust bindings for PyTorch.
+Rust bindings for the C++ api of PyTorch.
 The goal of the `tch` crate is to provide some thin wrappers around the C++ PyTorch api (a.k.a. libtorch).
 It aims at staying as close as possible to the original C++ api.
 More idiomatic rust bindings could then be developed on top of this.
 The [documentation](https://docs.rs/tch/) can be found on docs.rs.

 [![Build Status](https://travis-ci.org/LaurentMazare/tch-rs.svg?branch=master)](https://travis-ci.org/LaurentMazare/tch-rs)
 [![Latest version](https://img.shields.io/crates/v/tch.svg)](https://crates.io/crates/tch)